chloehudzik/workfront-learn.en/help/workfront-dam/workfront-dam-user-contributor/contributor-lightboxes.md

 ---
-title: Lightboxes in [!UICONTROL Workfront DAM] Explained
+title: Understand lightboxes in [!UICONTROL Workfront DAM]
 description: Learn how to create and use lightboxes in [!UICONTROL Workfront DAM].
 activity: use
 feature: Digital Content and Documents